Corporate Services Contact Us

 Labour Complaint in Online Mode

-• Visit the official website for state/ union territory’s labour complaint panel
+• Visit the official website for the state/ union territory’s labour complaint panel

 • Select the type of complaint

-• Enter the details of incident/ subject matter to be complained about
+• Enter the details of the incident/ subject matter to be complained about

 • Provide personal details wherever asked, like your (complainant’s) name, contact number, email ID, address of the establishment and residential address, etc.

-• Also provide the relevant documents as supporting evidence for the labour complaint lodged.
+• Also, provide the relevant documents as supporting evidence for the lodged labour complaint.

 Our Expert Lawyers in Employment and Labour